-One of today’s most effective customer acquisition and retention strategies is to solicit customer feedback.
+One of today’s most effective customer acquisition and retention strategies is to collect customer feedback.
 This is since online reviews can do wonders for your business.

 They aid in developing your online reputation, provide significant brand credibility, and provide the type of social proof required to influence consumer behavior.